Zurc/lasaldelavida/episodio5-learning.md

 >  the data you consume on the client is no longer coupled to an endpoint’s resource!
 >
 >  Your GraphQL server always gives you back exactly the data you ask for.
 Nothing more.
+This differs significantly from REST, where you often have to filter and transform the data you get back from the server into the shape your UI components need.
+Not only does this save you time, it also results in smaller network payloads and CPU savings from loading and parsing the response.

 [the power of serverless](https://thepowerofserverless.info)